Why do HR consultants need insurance?

 An office mishap

 Working closely with people is part of everyday life for a HR consultant.
-You might visit an organisation to present their refreshed HR policies and procedures to an organisation.
+You might visit an organisation to present their refreshed HR policies and procedures to the board.
 Simply plugging in your laptop charger might create a risk.
 For instance, if an employee of the business doesn’t see the cable and trips, you could be liable for their injury.
-Public liability insurance can assist with the legal costs, compensation and expenses if the employee in question decides to make a claim against your business.
+Public liability insurance can assist with the legal costs, compensation and expenses if the individual in question decides to make a claim against your business.

 Loss of data